API/SDK Reference

 Looking for API documentation based on specific rules you've published?
 Find our Automated Documentation (opens in a new tab) feature in the API section of your Rulebricks Dashboard.

-Rulebricks SDK
+SDK Banner

-Python
+Python SDK

 The Rulebricks Python SDK (opens in a new tab) provides convenient access to the Rulebricks API from Python.
 SDK usage largely mirrors the API itself, with methods for solving rules, bulk solving rules, and more.